-My goals for myself this week were two fold: 1.)
-Stop using the dressage saddle to avoid posting (Ezhno’s wider than Belle is by a good margin, so it takes a whole new set of thigh muscles to post his trot and I have to focus on keeping my leg back underneath myself while I rise and fall); and 2.)
-Kill my fear of cantering Ezhno (AKA ride through his trot-canter transitions over and over again until my nerves went away).
+My goals for myself this week were: 1.)
+Stop using the dressage saddle to avoid posting, and 2.)
+Kill my fear of cantering Ezhno (AKA ride through his trot-canter transitions over and over again).

 But first, on Monday Belle and I were working on a grid of three jumps: a 2’0″ vertical coming out of the corner, one stride to a cross rail, and then four or five strides to a 2’0″ oxer.
 It’d been a couple weeks since I jumped anything more than cross rails, but I focused on counting my strides out of the corner and pushing my weight down through my heels.
 Soon enough the jumps were feeling very easy—even when we switched directions and I had to come out of the corner to the oxer (a situation that’s caused me grief before).
 My position felt 100% solid!